-1-1.1 This Standard applies to the manufacture of the traditional category of hand held items (such as Dipped Sticks, Sparklers, and Morning Glories) consisting of a sparkproducing pyrotechnic composition, either coated on a wire, wood, or bamboo stick, or contained in a tube which is consumed during functioning and typically attached to a stick.
-The unit of sale normally consists of a number of individual items boxed or packaged as a unit.

-1-1.2 This Standard applies to devices intended primarily for use by the general public.

-1-1.3 This Standard enables manufacturers to produce fireworks devices in accordance with applicable United States requirements for labeling, composition, and performance.

-1-1.4 This Standard excludes items that are defined as "Specialty Items" in Section 1-2.10 of the Standard for Specialty Items.
+- 1-1.1 This Standard applies to the manufacture of the traditional category of hand held items (such as Dipped Sticks, Sparklers, and Morning Glories) consisting of a spark-producing pyrotechnic composition, either coated on a wire, wood, or bamboo stick, or contained in a tube which is consumed during functioning and typically attached to a stick.
+The unit of sale normally consists of a number of individual items boxed or packaged as a unit. - 1-1.2 This Standard applies to devices intended primarily for use by the general public. - 1-1.3 This Standard enables manufacturers to produce fireworks devices in accordance with applicable United States requirements for labeling, composition, and performance. - 1-1.4 This Standard excludes items that are defined as "Specialty Items" in Section 1-2.10 of the Standard for Specialty Items.

-1-2.1 Chemical Composition - All pyrotechnic and explosive composition contained in a fireworks device (see also "Pyrotechnic Composition" and "Explosive" definitions).
+1-2.1 Chemical Composition - All pyrotechnic and explosive composition contained in a fireworks device (see also

+"Pyrotechnic Composition" and "Explosive" definitions).
-1-2.2 Crackle - Spark-like bursts accompanied by a popping or snapping sound, produced by granules or flakes of pyrotechnic composition.

-1-2.3 Pyrotechnic Composition - A chemical mixture that, on burning and without explosion, produces visible displays, bright lights, whistles, or motion.

-1-2.4 Slag - A mass of molten particles generated by the burning of pyrotechnic material during the function of a fireworks device.
+- 1-2.2 Crackle Spark-like bursts accompanied by a popping or snapping sound, produced by granules or flakes of pyrotechnic composition. - 1-2.3 Pyrotechnic Composition A chemical mixture that, on burning and without explosion, produces visible displays, bright lights, whistles, or motion. - 1-2.4 Slag A mass of molten particles generated by the burning of pyrotechnic material during the function of a fireworks device.
 Individual sparks produced as an intended effect of a device are not considered slag.

-2-1.1 The construction of the item must be of such composition and design that no sharp fragments are produced upon functioning (or malfunctioning).

-2-1.2 The finished item must not be impact sensitive or have a risk of premature ignition or explosion during transportation, handling, or normal operation.
+- 2-1.1 The construction of the item must be of such composition and design that no sharp fragments are produced upon functioning (or malfunctioning). - 2-1.2 The finished item must not be impact sensitive or have a risk of premature ignition or explosion during transportation, handling, or normal operation.

-2-1.3 The finished item must not be designed or packaged in such a manner that it could be confused with candy or other foods if it is of a size or configuration that could be ingested.

-2-1.4 The construction of the item must be adequate to prevent leakage or loss of the chemical composition at any time.

-2-1.5 The chemical composition of the item must not contain prohibited chemical except as trace impurities.
+- 2-1.3 The finished item must not be designed or packaged in such a manner that it could be confused with candy or other foods if it is of a size or configuration that could be ingested. - 2-1.4 The construction of the item must be adequate to prevent leakage or loss of the chemical composition at any time. - 2-1.5 The chemical composition of the item must not contain prohibited chemical except as trace impurities.

-2-1.6 Items subject to this Standard must be assembled and packaged so as to prevent damage to the items during transportation, handling, and normal operation.

-2-1.7 Limits for Pyrotechnic Composition Content

-2-1.7.1 Hand-held sparkling devices which contain any chlorate must not contain more than 4 grams of pyrotechnic composition each, of which not greater than 15 percent (600 mg) is potassium, sodium or barium chlorate.

-2-1.7.2 Hand-held sparkling devices which contain any perchlorate must not contain more that 5 grams (0.18 ounces) of pyrotechnic composition each.

-2-1.7.3 Hand-held-sparkling devices that do not contain chlorate or perchlorate must not contain more than 100 grams (3.6 ounces) of pyrotechnic composition each.
-NOTE: For hand-held sparkling devices exempt from classification as explosives, the chemical composition is limited to a combination of barium nitrate, potassium chlorate, potassium perchlorate, aluminium, magnalium, iron filings, and dextrine.
-No pure magnesium is permitted.
+- 2-1.6 Items subject to this Standard must be assembled and packaged so as to prevent damage to the items during transportation, handling, and normal operation. - 2-1.7 Limits for Pyrotechnic Composition Content - 2-1.7.1 Hand-held sparkling devices which contain any chlorate must not contain more than 4 grams of pyrotechnic composition each, of which not greater than 15 percent (600 mg) is potassium, sodium or barium chlorate. - 2-1.7.2 Hand-held sparkling devices which contain any perchlorate must not contain more than 5 grams (0.18 ounces) of pyrotechnic composition each. - 2-1.7.3 Hand-held-sparkling devices that do not contain chlorate or perchlorate must not contain more than 100 grams (3.6 ounces) of pyrotechnic composition each.

-2-1.8 Fireworks devices subject to this Standard must have covered fuses that sucessfully resist ignition from open flames, hot surfaces and incendiary sparks when tested in accordance with test procedures found in PYR1129 - 2013 edition and any additional requirements specified by AFSL.
+- NOTE: For hand-held sparkling devices exempt from classification as explosives, the chemical composition is limited to a combination of barium nitrate, potassium chlorate, potassium perchlorate, aluminium, magnalium, iron filings, and dextrine.
+No pure magnesium is permitted. - 2-1.8 Fireworks devices subject to this Standard must have covered fuses that successfully resist ignition from open flames, hot surfaces and incendiary sparks when tested in accordance with test procedures found in PYR1129 2013 edition and any additional requirements specified by AFSL.